scalar-labs/scalar-kubernetes/docs/SetupAzureDatabase-1.md

-# Set up a database
+# Set up an Azure database

 This guide explains how to set up a database for Scalar DL in Azure AKS and how to configure helm charts for Scalar DL deployment.